 Lab Director and Principal Investigator

-Dr. Seah (pronouns: he/him/his) received his Bachelor's degree from the National University of Singapore and his Ph.D. in Clinical Psychology, with a minor in Quantitative Methods, from Kent State University.
+Dr. Seah (pronouns: he/him/his) is an Assistant Professor in the Department of Psychology and a Faculty Affiliate at the Doris Bergen Center for Human Learning, Development, and Technology at Miami University.
+He received his Bachelor's degree from the National University of Singapore and his Ph.D. in Clinical Psychology, with a minor in Quantitative Methods, from Kent State University.
 He completed his predoctoral internship at Duke University Medical Center, specializing in cognitive-behavioral interventions in both outpatient and inpatient settings.
 Following, he completed postdoctoral research training in the Department of Psychiatry at University of Pittsburgh, where he focused on affective neuroscience and developmental psychopathology to study factors underlying depression and suicide inequities in youth.
 He is a licensed psychologist in the state of Pennsylvania.
 Outside of work, he enjoys trying new restaurants, going on hikes, and discovering new hobbies!

 Graduate Assistants